mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 {{furigana:am-highlighted}}
 ```

+If you would like to have highlighting, but would prefer to not add this extra field, explore the
+[am-highlight-morphs filter](../../usage/filters.md#am-highlight-morphs) that can highlight just-in-time, with some
+tradeoffs.

-You also have to have the `Ignore content in square brackets` [preprocess setting](preprocess.md) activated.
+For either of these options you also have to have the
+`Ignore content in square brackets` [preprocess setting](preprocess.md) activated.

 > **Note**: This does not always work flawlessly.
 The [known problems](../../known-problems.md) section has more
 details on how to fix ruby character highlighting problems.